Huang Rong: Miscellaneous skills and knowledge

 Huang Rong acquired most of her knowledge of geography, medicine, strategy, mathematics, music, literature, etc. from her father.
 She also inherited her mother's eidetic memory.

 She is also versed in the art of laying formations, such as the Eight Trigrams Formation, to counter enemies' advances.
 She uses her powers to make huge rocks and boulders form an array and maze to confuse enemies and force them to retreat.

 Huang Rong is an excellent cook.
 She prepared several fine dishes for Hong Qigong to ask him to teach Guo Jing martial arts.
 Hong Qigong has a penchant for fine cuisine and could not resist the temptation that he has no choice but to keep his promise and teach Guo Jing.

 In other media

-Notable actresses who have portrayed Huang Rong in films and television series include Michelle Yim (1976), Barbara Yung (1983), Susanna Au-yeung (1983), Idy Chan (1988), Athena Chu (1994), Bonnie Ngai (1995), Zhou Xun (2003), Kong Lin (2006), Ariel Lin (2008), Yang Mingna (2014), Li Yitong (2017), and Gong Beibi (2022).
+Notable actresses who have portrayed Huang Rong in films and television series include Yung Siu-yee (1958), Michelle Yim (1976), Barbara Yung (1983), Susanna Au-yeung (1983), Idy Chan (1988), Athena Chu (1994), Bonnie Ngai (1995), Zhou Xun (2003), Kong Lin (2006), Ariel Lin (2008), Yang Mingna (2014), Li Yitong (2017), Lin Yanrou (2021), Gong Beibi (2022) and Bao Shangen (2024).

 Huang Rong is a main character in the 2000 role-playing video game Shachou Eiyuuden: The Eagle Shooting Heroes, released by Sony Computer Entertainment for the PlayStation.